SSWConsulting/SSW.Rules.Content/rules/whole-team-quality/rule.md

 ## Testing &ne; quality

-This might be hard to swallow, but:
+This might be hard to swallow but, just like weighing yourself doesn't cause you to lose weight:

 ::: greybox
-Testing does not improve quality.
+Testing does not improve quality
 :::

 Testing provides valuable information about the software - and the processes involved in creating it, building it and deploying it - and it is only by acting on this information that quality may be improved.
-**more here, Bolton quotes?**

 ## The whole team approach

 Every member of the Scrum team has their part to play in building quality into their deliverables.
-There are different kinds of testing activities that rely on different skills found across the various people in a diverse Scrum team.
+There are different kinds of testing activities that rely on different skills found across the various people making up a diverse Scrum team.

 The idea is not to rely on someone with the role/title of "tester" to do *all* of the testing work!

 Some examples follow of how the different roles in a Scrum team contribute to quality.